 The Authority may deny points if the correct forms or required information for each scoring category are not submitted, or if information available to the Authority negates a claim for points.
-The Applicant's commitment to various scoring criteria shall be binding and shall be incorporated into a Regulatory Agreement.
+The Applicant's commitment to various scoring criteria shall be incorporated into a Regulatory Agreement.